A mileage-based fee for Pennsylvania drivers? - NewsBreak

 A mileage-based fee for Pennsylvania drivers?

-As car manufactures and drivers have adapted to regulations that have seen a widespread increase in fuel efficiency, that has had a secondary consequence — transportation funding that has relied on gas taxes has dwindled in response.Police search: Box truck destroys drive-thru, flees in Liberty Township
+As car manufactures and drivers have adapted to regulations that have seen a widespread increase in fuel efficiency, that has had a secondary consequence — transportation funding that has relied on gas taxes have dwindled in response.Men charged with alleged scheme to defraud Pennsylvania Turnpike of $1M in tolls

 While most vehicles are more fuel efficient, and all-electric vehicles have seen a rise in prevalence, they contribute less to infrastructure maintenance funds (supported in Pennsylvania mostly by gas tax revenue) while still using all of the same infrastructure.